Natalie-Bratchykova/firebase_chat/README.md

 # React + TypeScript + Firebase

-This small app is real time online chat.
+This small app is real time online chat with 1 room.

-Template was create with usage of React + TypeScript + material UI.
+Template was create with usage of React + TypeScript + Material UI.

 Authorization was made through Google with usage of firebase service.
 User messages are hold in firestore db